enso-org/ide/docs/connections.md

 ### Extensions methods
-If the application target uses accessor operator `.`, e.g. `Int.add`, the last segment of target is the introduced indentifier and the previous segments are used to type the implicit `this` parameter.
+If the application target uses accessor operator `.`, e.g. `Int.add`, the last segment of target is the introduced identifier and the previous segments are used to type the implicit `this` parameter.

 For example: